ratongit/TeleCom_Pro/README.md

+# for Short cut we can make componet by - (rafce)

+1 .For see full line ---  Alt + Z
+2 .Duplicating a Line: Shift + Alt + Down Arrow

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.